williameaton/SpecfemMagic/README.md

 # SpecfemMagic

 This repo contains a bunch of scripts that download, configure, and compile specfem as well as specfem related packages.
+Note that this fork is predominantly for installing SPECFEM3D_GLOBE with full-gravity (using PETSC).

+It does not download or use the other packages such as HDF5, ADIOS, ASDF etc.

 ## Main compilation parameters